 Soak a sponge in peroxide and warm water and let it sit for a bit.
 The peroxide will kill all the germs and bacteria in your sponge, making it good as new once you wring it out!

-If you’re planning on storing water for a while it taking it anywhere for a trip, consider using hydrogen peroxide to purify it.
+If you’re planning on storing water for a while or taking it anywhere for a trip, consider using hydrogen peroxide to purify it.
 For every gallon of water you want to add a pint of peroxide to make sure the water remains pure.

 Combine baking soda and peroxide until it forms a nice paste.
 Then, just slap it onto your toothbrush and use it to brush your teeth!
 The peroxide cleans and both peroxide and baking soda help whiten your teeth!

 Splash some hydrogen peroxide into your toilet and swirl it around to mix with the water.
 Let it sit for about 20 minutes and then really scrub the rest of your toilet.
 Flush when finished.
 This is one of my favorite ways to use hydrogen peroxide!

 If you spilled some juice or something on your carpet, there’s no need to fret.
 As soon as you can, pour some peroxide on it and then some warm water.
 After that, just scrub it out with a cloth and it should get most, if not all, of the stain out.